-The Details: Elementary/Middle School Teacher Transfer Program
+The Details: Early Childhood/Elementary and Elementary/Middle School Teacher Transfer Program

 Teaching is one of the most rewarding, yet challenging careers you can choose.
 Teachers make a difference in the lives of students – to help them learn to read, solve a math problem, or discover how plants grow.
 Elementary and middle school instructors introduce students to language, science, mathematics, social studies, the arts, and physical education.
 (Students interested in high school teacher transfer pathways should speak with their OCCC and Western Oregon University advisors.)